 Supervise Your Cat Around the Fireplace

 Only light your fireplace when you’re able to keep an eye on what your cat is doing.
-The consequences of leaving your cat unattended are too severe to take the risk.
-Your cat could edge too close to the fire to get some extra warmth, setting its fur alight and causing harm.
-Or if you have trinkets around the fireplace, they could easily be knocked into the flames by your cat, setting a fire that you may not be able to control.
+For example, your cat could edge too close to the fire to get extra warmth, setting its fur alight and causing harm.
+Or, if you have trinkets around the fireplace, they could easily be knocked into the flames by your cat, setting a fire that you may not be able to control.